 Eczema is a common inflammatory skin disorder that affects people all over the world.
-Skin areas become scaly, dry, itchy, and red as a result of the disease.The 7 varieties are as follows:
+Skin areas become scaly, dry, itchy, and red as a result of the disease.
+Blisters can also be caused by certain varieties.

-Eczema is neither a transmissible nor a deadly disease.
+Research suggests that people with depression, asthma, and hay fever are highly likely to get eczema.
+It is neither a transmissible nor a deadly disease.
 In fact, it does not harm the rest of your body in any manner.
 The catch is, it can be painful.
 Typically, it’s a composition of the immune system, genetics, and environmental triggers.
 Numerous factors can exacerbate eczema.

 It is widespread amongst children and is less noticed in adults.
-Approximately 10-25% of children and 10-20% of adults are at risk.
+Approximately 10-25% of children and 5-10% of adults are at risk.
 50% of children are likely to suffer from eczema before turning 1, whereas more than 85% get this skin condition within 5 years of age.
 The bright side is that by the age of 12, most youngsters will have recovered from their illness.

-Note that the signs of eczema may differ for children and adults.
+The signs of eczema may differ for children and adults.
 Neck, elbow, knees, feet are some of the most prone areas.
 Eczema usually starts with an itch.

 Though the symptoms vary due to different kinds of this disease, some “common symptoms of eczema” includes:

 There is a fair probability that you might experience all of the mentioned symptoms or just a few of them.